SS Ben Seyr: Incidents

 With Captain Corlett in command, the Ben Seyr was approaching Ramsey Harbour on Friday, February 7, 1936, in challenging conditions.
 A southeasterly gale had developed making berthing in the port particularly difficult and leading to one of the Ben Seyr's ropes snapping following which she began to drift onto the Mooragh bank.
 Capt.
-Corlett displayed fine seamanship in raging control of the vessel and averting her grounding.
+Corlett displayed fine seamanship in retaining control of the vessel and averting her grounding.

 In August 1937, one of the crew of the Ben Seyr was drowned in Maryport Harbour following an accident.
 Able Seaman Charles Kneale was 23 years old and came from Ramsey, Isle of Man.

 He was in a small boat sculling across the harbour together with another crew member Able Seaman Cecil Barber near to where the Ben Seyr was docked.
 In testimony Barber said that as they approached the dock gates Kneale fell into the water and although Barber did all he could to save him, he subsequently drowned.
 An inquest into Kneale's death was held later that night on board the Ben Seyr in order to allow the vessel to sail on the night tide.

 The Ben Seyr conveyed the body of Able Seaman Kneale back to Ramsey.